-16The coefficients associated with the effect of retirement on BMI in FEIV models are very close to the ones obtained for the USA using a similar FEIV strategy.
-We find that retirement causes a 0.24 and 0.26 BMI increase among men and women respectively within a two to four-year period (although both coefficients are insignificant at conventional levels).
-This is comparable to Chung et al. (2009) findings: on US data, retirement causes a 0.24 increase in BMI within a two-year period (at the 10% significance level).
+18The coefficients associated with the effect of retirement on BMI in FEIV models are very close to the ones obtained for the USA using a similar FEIV strategy.
+We find that retirement causes a 0.47 and 0.18 BMI increase within a two to four-year period among men and women respectively (although both coefficients are insignificant at conventional levels).
+These estimates are comparable to Chung et al. (2009) findings : on US data, retirement causes a 0.24 increase in BMI within a two-year period (at the 10% significance level).
 Unfortunately, as Chung et al. (2009) did not study the causal impact of retirement on the probability of being either overweight or obese nor on the probability of being obese, other comparisons based on the magnitude of the coefficients cannot be made.